aleksandar888/cordova-plugin-imap/README.md

 ## Thank you

 Thank you for using this plugin. <br>
-If you have any suggestions on how we can improve the plugin (missing feature or bug...), feel free to contact us.
+If you have any suggestions on how I can improve the plugin (missing features, bugs, etc.), feel free to contact me.